mmartin46/Salsa_Platformer/README.md

   needs to collect as many tacos as possible.
   Moreover, you must avoid being touched by any enemies.
+- The game experiments with a computer-player that is supposed to follow and help the player collect coins.

 ## Screenshots
 <p float="left">